The Four Stages of Effective Delegation

 Stage 4: Do what you think is right and then report back to me weekly or monthly.
 The more comfortable and competent the employee is, the less oversight required by the owner.
 There will still be a verbal report about what the employee is doing, but by now, there are no questions about what is expected.

 The biggest benefit of these steps is creating a culture of accountability, freedom and, ultimately, self-sufficiency.
-This doesn’t mean everyone works seperately, it means everyone works independently and as a team.
+This doesn’t mean everyone works separately, it means everyone works independently and as a team.

 To really seal the deal you must empower your team with additional responsibility and compensation.
 Our company creates upward mobility — meaning there is a logical path for growth in both these areas for those willing to put in the effort.